exodrifter/website/content/notes/no-signal.md

 ---
-title: no signal
+title: no signal logs
 aliases:
-- no signal
+- no signal logs
-- lost contact
+- lost contact logs
 tags:
 - log
 - no-signal
 ---

-# no signal
+# no signal logs

 These are the development notes for _no signal_.
 For more information, see the [press kit](../press-kits/no-signal.md).